Visita Interiora Terrae Rectificando Invenies Occultum Lapidem

 Visit the interior of the earth; by rectification you will find the hidden stone.

-A self-contained, desktop file converter for text, audio, video, image, and 3D model formats — with optional Philosopher's Stone mode that hides any lossless file inside an ordinary-looking image, audio file, video, archive, or self-extracting script.
+A self-contained, desktop file converter spanning ~150 formats across documents, data, images, audio, video, 3D models, archives, ebooks, subtitles, fonts, and X.509 crypto material — with optional Philosopher's Stone mode that hides any lossless file inside an ordinary-looking image, audio file, video, archive, or self-extracting script.

 Drop files into Vitriol's playlist.
 Pick a target format.
 Click convert.
 Everything runs locally — no telemetry, no network calls during conversions, no third-party APIs.